yHoweM/yHoweM.github.io/_pages/about.md

 **IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS—I: REGULAR PAPERS**, 2024.

-- This paper proposes a five-direction occlusion filling and pipelined post-processing method to improve stereo matching disparity refinement with sub-pixel estimation.
+- This paper proposes a nine-direction occlusion filling and pipelined post-processing method to improve stereo matching disparity refinement with sub-pixel estimation.

 </div>
 </div>